sbrstrkkdwmdr/ssob/README.md

 to run the docs use `npm run run-web`

-to run both the bot and docs simultaneously use `npm run run-all`
+to run both the bot and docs simultaneously use `npm run run-full`

 ## required permissions